 true |

-Play once, or replay when re-entering the viewport |
+Play once, or reset and replay when the trigger re-enters |

 Examples